Proof of absence of local conserved quantities in the mixed-field Ising chain: Proof

 \section{Proof}

-In this section, we prove the result given in Sec.~\ref{sec:Result}.
+In this section, we prove our main result given in Sec.~\ref{sec:Result}.
 In the following, we assume that $L\le N/2$.
-We mainly use the assumptions $J\neq 0$ and $h_{x}\neq 0$, but use $h_{z}\neq 0$ as little as possible, so that many results can be applied also to the transverse-field Ising chain.
-(See also Sec.~\ref{sec:Discussion_TFIM} for related discussion.)
+Our proof strongly relies on the assumptions $J\neq 0$ and $h_{x}\neq 0$, but use of $h_{z}\neq 0$ is avoided as much as possible, so many results can be applied to the case where $h_{z}=0$.
+(Such a case is analyzed in Sec.~\ref{sec:Discussion_TFIM} in detail.)

 For a candidate of the $L$-local conserved quantity $\hat{Q}^{(q)}$, we define coefficients $\{r^{(q,\ell)}_{\vb*{A}^{\ell}}\}_{\vb*{A}^{\ell}}$ as